Skip to content

 });

-Each level gets an icon and a color: ⚙ debug, ℹ info, ✓ success, ⚠ warn, ✗ error.
+Each line is prefixed with the level’s icon and name, in a per-level color: ⚙ debug, ℹ info, ✓ success, ⚠ warn, ✗ error, ☠ fatal.
 Best for development; in production, prefer a structured channel.

 showContext: true is gold in dev — you get the full context object pretty-printed below the message.
 Production logs usually skip this and rely on JSONFileLog instead.